 Typically, this type of abuse is committed by a partner, family member or loved one, but in some instances, particularly those where abuse has been inflicted during childhood, it may have been carried out by a family friend, neighbour or somebody a child comes into regular, unsupervised contact with.

 Please download a copy of our Criminal Injuries Guide.

 Specialists in CICA Abuse Claims

-We have helped thousands of innocent victims of abuse and assault secure compensation for criminal injuries whilst providing support they need to get their life back on track.
-As the leading criminal injury law ﬁrm, we work closely with the CICA to secure you the compensation and justice you deserve.
+We have helped thousands of innocent victims of abuse and sexual assault secure criminal injuries compensation.
+As leading criminal injury specialists, we work closely with the CICA to secure you the compensation you deserve.